bitpay/bitcore/CONTRIBUTING.md

 Inputs for tests should not be generated randomly.
 Also, the type and structure of outputs should be checked.

-### T3 - Testing: Require 'bitcore' and look up classes from there
+### T3 - Testing: Require 'bitcore' and Look up Classes from There

 This helps to make tests more useful as examples, and more independent of where they are placed.
 This also helps prevent forgetting to include all submodules in the bitcore object.